youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### simulate_principal_policy

-Simulate how a set of IAM policies attached to an IAM entity works with a list of API operations and AWS resources to determine the policies' effective permissions.
+Simulate how a set of IAM policies attached to an IAM entity works with a list of API operations and Amazon Web Services resources to determine the policies' effective permissions.

 Type annotations for `boto3.client("iam").simulate_principal_policy` method.